 Textbook: Saxon Calculus

-This course is study the nature of matter and the changes that it undergoes.
+This course will study the nature of matter and the changes that it undergoes.
 Students will examine the atomic theory, stoichiometry, solutions, energy, gas laws, kinetics, equilibrium, and other aspects of our work and how chemistry relates to it.
-Texts include Chemistry: The Central Science by Brown, LeMay and Bursten and Chemistry: Precision and Design by Vern Biddle.
 The objective is to show students the importance of chemistry in the major areas of study as well as in their daily lives.
 Secondly, it is designed to point out that chemistry provides the basis for much of what goes on in our world.
 The material is presented in the form of bookwork, class lectures, discussions and laboratory experiments.

 Classical Grammar and Composition